 1. In mathematics, an associative operation is a calculation that gives the same result regardless of the way the numbers are grouped.
 Addition and multiplication are both associative, while subtraction and division are not.
 For example, take a look at the calculations below.

 (2+2)+5 = 9

 In the addition examples, it does not matter the order the numbers are added.
 Whether adding 2+5 first and then adding 2, or adding 2+2 first and then adding 5, the result is 9 and makes it associative.
 On the other hand, the subtraction is not associative, since changing the grouping changes the result.

-In programming, an associative operation occurs when no grouping is present, where operators that have the same precedence (such as addition and subtraction) will be evaluated either from left to right (left-associative) or from right to left (right-associative).
-If neither of these is the case within the programming language, then it will either be a special operator or it will give a syntax error, as a result.
+2. In programming, an associative operation occurs when no grouping is present, where operators that have the same precedence, or will be evaluated either from left to right or vice versa.
+If neither of these is the case within the programming language, then it will either be a special operator or it gives a syntax error, as a result.

 For example, addition and subtraction have the same precedence, and are left-associative.
-Thus, if there is no grouping with parentheses, the operators will be evaluated from left to right: 4-3+1 will be equal to 2, since 4-3 will be calculated first, with the result being added to 1.
-To change this order, the programmer would need to group the numbers to calculate the expression as desired.
+Thus, if there is no grouping with parentheses, the operators are evaluated from left to right.
+For example, 4-3+1 equals 2, since 4-3 is calculated first, with the result being added to 1.
+To change this order, the programmer needs to group the numbers to calculate the expression as desired.
 If the programmer wants to perform the 3+1 calculation first, it can be grouped using parentheses, as shown below.

-This will force 3+1 to be calculated first, with the result (4) subtracted from 4, giving zero.
+This forces 3+1 to be calculated first, with the result (4) subtracted from 4, giving zero.

-In most programming languages, the addition, subtraction, multiplication, and division operators are left-associative, while the assignment, conditional, and exponentiation operators are right associative.
+With most languages, addition, subtraction, multiplication, and division operators are left-associative, while the assignment, conditional, and exponentiation operators are right associative.